n-boshnakov/deep-learning-project/README.md

 # Fake News Detector (LIAR Dataset)

-This project is a fake news classification system based on Natural Language Processing (NLP).
+This project is an exploration on creating and improving a fake news classification system through NLP and deep learning techniques.
 The models are trained on the popular LIAR Dataset ([Hugging Face](https://paperswithcode.com/dataset/liar), [GitHub](https://github.com/tfs4/liar_dataset)), which contains short statements annotated with 6 degrees of truthfulness (ranging from *pants-on-fire* to *true*).

 ## Project Architecture

-The project adheres to strict industry standards for structuring Python modules:
+The project has the followig architecture:

 * `experiments/` - Execution scripts for different machine learning experiments (H01 to H05).
 * `fake_news_detector/` - Core package containing the business logic (data parsing, vectorization, pipelines).